bbc/lrud/README.md

 ### Registering a node

-A node can be added to the navigation tree by calling 'register' with the id of the node
+A node can be added to the navigation tree by calling 'register' with the id of the node.
+See the React [Button](https://github.com/stuart-williams/lrud/blob/master/examples/react/src/components/Button.js) example

 ```js
 navigation.register('root')